IsaacACasanova/IsaacACasanova.github.io/_posts/2022-09-20-dealing-with-uncertainty.markdown

 # Don't resist

-The best thing to do is to not resist what's happening.
 Don't try to force certainty out of the uncertain.
-This doesn't mean to just sit there and not take action, you should always strive to put your best foot forward.
-There is a diminishing return on trying to control what's out of your reach, however, and you should be aware of that.
-You're not going to be able to fix inflation, or bring stability back to the job market -- these are issues brought on by gradual movements chained together on a global scale.
-But you can take better care of yourself physically, emotionally and spiritually.
+This doesn't mean to sit and not take action, you should always strive to put your best foot forward.
+There are certain things out of your reach, and you should be aware of that.
+You're not going to be able to fix inflation, or bring stability back to the job market.
+These are issues brought on by gradual movements chained together on a global scale.
+It took many events and lots of time for these things to happen, so they won't resolve themselves overnight.
+But what you can do is take better care of yourself physically, emotionally and spiritually.

 >Uncertainty is the only certainty there is, and knowing how to live with insecurity is the only security.
 >